Characterizing the Feasible Payoff Set of OLG Repeated Games

-The underlying idea of the proof is as follows: Within an overlap, no player retires so every player discounts their payoff at $t+1$ relatively more than payoff at $t$ in the overlap by $\delta$, although they discount payoffs differently depending on their ``age.''
+The underlying idea of the proof is as follows: Since no player retires within an overlap, every player discounts their payoff at $t+1$ relatively more than the payoff at $t$ in the overlap by $\delta$, although they discount payoffs differently depending on their ``age.''
 This allows us to generate the same average discounted payoff for a given sequence of action profiles for a given overlap using a PRD at the beginning of this overlap, where the probability of playing a certain action profile during this overlap is determined in a way to mimic the sum of discounted payoffs whenever this action profile is played in the original sequence of action profiles.
-On the other hand, across overlaps, some player should retire and for such a player the relative discounting between $t$ and $t+1$ is different, which makes a similar construction of a PRD between overlaps unavailable.
+On the other hand, across overlaps, some player should retire, and for such a player, the relative discounting between $t$ and $t+1$ is different, which makes a similar construction of a PRD between overlaps unavailable.

 \begin{proof}